-- Omar El Housni, Vineet Goyal and David Shmoys).
-"On the Power of Static Assignment Policies for Robust Facility Location Problems," To appear in Integer Programming and Combinatorial Optimization (IPCO2021).
-Journal version in preparation.
+- Omar El Housni, Vineet Goyal and David Shmoys.
+"On the Power of Static Assignment Policies for Robust Facility Location Problems," In Proceedings of Integer Programming and Combinatorial Optimization (IPCO2021).

 - Omar El Housni, Aharon Ben-Tal and Vineet Goyal.
 "A Tractable Approach for Designing Piecewise Affine Policies in Dynamic Robust Optimization," Math Programming, 182 (1), 57-102, 2020.

 - Omar El Housni, Vineet Goyal.
 "Piecewise Static Policies for Two-stage Adjustable Robust Linear Optimization," Math Programming 169 (2), 649-665, 2018.